heimdallrj/backdrop-js/README.md

 #### Build

-- Open `./scripts/build.sh`
-- Update `version` at Line 4 in `build.sh`
-- Run `npm run build` to build compined version of both backend and frontend.
+- Run `yarn build` to build compined version of both backend and frontend.
 - Build will be created in the root named `${appName}-${version}`

 #### Release